FedericoSerafini/HLS-CNN/README.md

 ### Data:

-0. Input images.
+-  Input images.

 ### Python:

-1.  model definition, training and evaluation;
+-  Model definition, training and evaluation.
-2.  export of (trained) network weights and architecture through C header files.
+-  Export of (trained) network weights and architecture through C header files.

 ### Headers:

-3. C header files containing network architecture and weights.
+-  C header files containing network architecture and weights.

 ### C:

-4.  replication of the trained network in C (using previously-generated headers).
+-  Replication of the trained network in C (using previously-generated headers).

 ### Vitis HLS:

-5.  translation from C to C++ and code refactoring to take advantage of Vitis HLS pragma and directives.
+-  Translation from C to C++ and code refactoring to take advantage of Vitis HLS pragma and directives.

 ## Warning
 C/C++ code of this project is designed to generate an RTL description that meets ambitious performance requirements through pipelining and parallelism;